 Teresa de Lauretis was born and educated in Italy.
 Shortly after completing her doctorate in Modern Languages and Literatures at Bocconi University in Milan, she relocated in the United States and held academic positions at the Universities of Colorado, California and Wisconsin, where she taught Italian language and literature, semiotics, feminist studies, and film studies.
 In 1985 she was appointed Professor of the History of Consciousness at the University of California, Santa Cruz.
 She also held visiting professorships in Canada, The Netherlands, Germany, Italy, Spain, Chile, and Argentina, as well as the United States.
 Among many other awards, she received doctorates honoris causa from the University of Lund (Sweden) and the Universidad Nacional de Córdoba (Argentina).
-Since her retirement in 2008 as Distinguished Professor Emerita of the History of Consciousness, de Lauretis has continued to lecture and hold Seminars internationally, with forthcoming engagements in Berlin (July 2015) Philadelphia and New York (November 2015), and a Visiting Professorship at the Freie Universität in Berlin (2017).
+Since her retirement in 2008 as Distinguished Professor Emerita of the History of Consciousness, de Lauretis has continued to lecture and hold Seminars internationally.
+In the summer semester 2017 she was Visiting Professorship at the Freie Universität–Berlin.